johnnylaw/star_rating/README.md

 [![Code Climate](https://codeclimate.com/github/johnnylaw/star_rating.png)](https://codeclimate.com/github/johnnylaw/star_rating)
 [![Gem Version](https://badge.fury.io/rb/star_rating.png)](http://badge.fury.io/rb/star_rating)

 The star_rating gem allows for the easy integration of a star rating widget into a Rails app running Ruby 2.0 or higher.
 The star rating form input as well as the star rating display helper rely entirely on Sass (no JavaScript) to create a **highly** configurable arrangement of any number of stars of any size and appearance.
 The default number of stars is of course five.
+Visit [the codepen demo](http://codepen.io/johnnylaw/pen/Iivyz/) to see a smattering of what it does.

 ### Installing star_rating